Generic configurations in 2D strongly competing systems: Introduction

-where $\D_r(z)$ denotes the open ball centered in \(z\) and radius \(r\) and $\#$ denotes cardinality.
-The multiplicity of a point is a positive integer $m$.
+where $\D_r(z)$ denotes the open disk centered in \(z\) and radius \(r\) and $\#$ the cardinality.
 When $m_U(z)=m$ we call $z$ an \(m\)-point.
 The interesting points in our analysis are those with multiplicity at least $3$.
-Indeed, the \(1\)-points belong to $\stackrel{\circ}{\omega}_j$, the interior of the nodal regions.
-Whereas the \(2\)-points belong to the interface between exactly two nodal regions.
-The set of $m$-points with $m\geq 3$ is instead discrete in $\Omega$.
-We will show that they are in direct corrispondence with the zeros of a holomorphic function (one-to-one correspondence if $m=3$), hence they will be regarded as the singular set of the solution $U$ to \eqref{e:minimization}.
+The \(1\)-points are the interiors of the positivity regions $\omega_j$, whereas the \(2\)-points are the locally smooth interfaces between exactly two such regions (see \S \ref{s.3}):